-The budget for the year ending September 30, 2018 continues to include several long term projects and rollover funding for citizen's/public outreach, habitat restoration (artificial reefs, wetlands and seagrass), fishery and water quality monitoring, oyster restoration, tributary analysis, economic valuation study, and climate change.
+The budget for the year ending September 30, 2019 continues to include several long term projects and rollover funding for citizen's outreach, habitat restoration (artificial reefs, wetlands and seagrass), fishery monitoring, algal studies, oyster restoration, tributary analysis, water quality consortium development, and tidal creek analysis.
 All of these areas are key components of the mission of the Program to implement the Comprehensive Conservation and Management Plan (CCMP) to restore and protect Sarasota Bay.
-The fiscal year 2018 budget also includes additional funds for public outreach activities related to environmentally sensitive landscaping, in-school education, volunteerism and marketing through the Citizen Action Plan; and for the reexamination of the CCMP documenting substantial Bay recovery.
-The fiscal year 2018 budget has a separate EPA wetlands grant (in addition to the Workplan funding) for developing nutrient criteria for tidal creeks.
+The budget also includes additional funds for water quality; analysis, public outreach activities related to in-school education, volunteerism and marketing through the Citizen Action Plan; and for the reexamination of the CCMP documenting Bay recovery.
+The budget focuses on CCMP preparation and the formation of the SBEP Water Quality Consortium.

-All of these factors were considered in preparing the Program's budget/work plan for the 2018 fiscal year and will affect the 2018 financial results.
+All of these factors were considered in preparing the Program's budget/work plan for the 2019 fiscal year and will affect the 2019 financial results.